 Signing Up for Credit Sesame

-So out of curiosity, I decided to sign up for Credit Sesame – they ask quite a few personal questions, including home address and annual household income, but alas, I continued.
+Out of curiosity, I decided to sign up for Credit Sesame – they ask quite a few personal questions, including home address and annual household income, but alas, I continued.

 They then ask for your social security number, which is used to pull credit information from Experian (this is standard practice, so don’t freak out).
+Credit Sesame is a safe, well-known company.

 After that, you must answer a few questions about what may appear on your credit report to verify your identity.
 Again, standard business.